Invented for life

 Facts and figures

-- Mike Mansuetti was named president of Robert Bosch LLC in July 2012.
-In this role, Mansuetti works with Bosch’s business units and sales organizations to guide the company’s growth strategy in North America, with a focus on cross-divisional opportunities and new business fields.
+- Mike Mansuetti is president of Bosch in North America, a position he has held since 2012.
+In this role, Mansuetti works with Bosch’s business units and sales organizations to guide the company’s growth in the U.S., Mexico and Canada, with a focus on mobility solutions, cross-divisional sales, and new business field development.
+He serves as executive champion for the Bosch Diversity and Inclusion Council for North America, and leads the organization in its digital transformation journey.

-- Since joining Bosch in 1988, Mansuetti has held a variety of positions with increasing responsibility in engineering, manufacturing and management in the U.S. and Germany.
-Prior to this position, Mansuetti was senior vice president for the global fuel injection business unit in the Gasoline Systems division, based in Schwieberdingen, Germany.
-He has broad experience in advanced manufacturing and the Bosch Production System, including senior vice president, technical plant manager at the Bosch facility in Anderson, South Carolina.
+- Since joining Bosch in 1988, Mansuetti has held executive leadership roles in engineering, manufacturing and management in the U.S. and Germany.
+Prior to his current role, Mansuetti was senior vice president for the global fuel injection business unit in the Gasoline Systems division, based in Schwieberdingen, Germany.
+Through several roles in manufacturing, including as senior vice president, technical plant manager at the Bosch facility in Anderson, South Carolina, Mansuetti developed broad expertise in advanced manufacturing, operations, change management and the Bosch Production System.

-- Mansuetti is chairman of the Original Equipment Suppliers Association (OESA), a member of the board of directors of the Motor & Equipment Manufacturers Association (MEMA), and a member of the board of trustees at Kettering University.
-He is a member of the Consumer Technology Association Board of Industry Leaders, and serves on the Advisory Committee for the Clemson University International Center for Automotive Research (ICAR).
+- Mansuetti is immediate past chair of the Original Equipment Suppliers Association (OESA) and a member of the board of directors of the Motor & Equipment Manufacturers Association (MEMA).
+He is a member of the Consumer Technology Association Executive Board, and serves on the Advisory Board for the Clemson University College of Engineering, Computing and Applied Sciences.

 - Mansuetti earned a bachelor's degree in mechanical engineering from Clemson University in South Carolina.